-Mr Khan is laparoscopically trained, and with his dedicated team at East Surrey Hospital, routinely performs radical nephrectomies and nephroureterectomies for renal and ureteric cancers.
+Mr Khan is laparoscopically and robotically trained and with his dedicated team at East Surrey Hospital, routinely performs both radical nephrectomies and nephroureterectomies for renal and ureteric cancers.

-He is also actively involved in developing a robotic programme at East Surrey Hospital, which in the future will improve access of the local population to the latest cutting edge technologies.
+He is actively involved in developing the CMR Robotic Programme at East Surrey Hospital, which in the future will in the future be a reference unit for training using the new CMR Surgical Platform.

 Mr Khan also cares for patients with all aspects of general urology, including men seeking surgery for benign prostate hyperplasia.
 He is skilled in a variety of surgical procedures including monopolar/bipolar TURP, Greenlight and Holmium laser enucleation of the prostate gland.

 Higher Urological Training, London/KSS Deanery

 Predicting Grade and Stage at Cystoscopy in Newly Presenting Bladder Cancers – a Prospective Double-Blind Clinical Study.

 Mariappan P, Lavin V, Phua CQ, Khan SAA, Donat R, Smith G. Urology.
 2017 Nov;109:134-139. doi: 10.1016/j.urology.2017.08.007.
 Epub 2017 Aug 14.